 It is difficult even to recognize issues that we lack the language to frame because we cannot discover the means of reducing the problem to its constituents (see “Reductionism for Dummies“).
 The problem seems irreconcilable because of its complexity or ambiguity when in truth we have either not found the means of isolating it from related problems or of finding the natural fault lines that enable us to see its components.
 We need neologisms that allow us to conceptualize the missing elements.
 For example, we can use the related terms coherence and correspondence constructively to examine a thorny issue for which we commonly find inadequate language: the problem of truth in religion.

 I will begin by defining the two critical terms above.
 Coherence references the method of justifying truth, goodness, and beauty claims that measures each new claim against a set already accepted by the thinker.
-Its justification thus becomes a matter of non-contradiction with personal “truths” (I use quotations because of this term’s unique meaning when used with coherence justification: to a coherentist, the only claim acceptable as truth is one that does not violate her personal schema) without reference to any external reality.
+Its justification thus becomes a matter of non-contradiction with personal “truths.”
+I use quotations because of this term’s unique meaning when used with coherence justification: to a coherentist, the only claim acceptable as truth is one that does not violate her personal schema without reference to any external reality.
 Correspondence requires some means of establishing a relationship between the new claim and and perceptual reality open to universal reason and to shared reality.
-It recognizes five such relationships: empirical, logical, expertise, authority, or experience (see “What Counts as Justification?“).
+It recognizes five such relationships: empiricism, expertise, authority, competence, or undistilled experience (see “What Counts as Justification?“).
 Coherence builds its schema of truth in a relational web, testing each private truth claim against prior ones already accepted.
 Because it requires no outside verification, coherence is idiosyncratic.
 Everyone’s schema is different.
 This personalism leads to problems in resolving conflicts among persons’ differing conceptions of truth, goodness, and beauty (see “Truth and Goodness Do a Dance”).
-Correspondence acts on the assumption that the only schema that can be publicly verified is the one composed of a comprehensive grasp of all elements of reality, the harmonious integration of all truths about reality confirmable by correspondence truth tests.
-Since a powerful correspondence test is reason, the harmonious integration of all truths would pass the test of universal reason and therefore be justified.
-Consider the harmony of scientific disciplines to exemplify this possibility, though these only apply to a small slice of truths about reality (see “The Limits of Empirical Science”
+Correspondence acts on the assumption that assembling any such schema must begin with simpler truth tests of a claim against one explicable element of reality using some correspondence warrant.
+The assumption here is that reasoning and experience have an inverse relation to verifiability: the more complex or singular the experience, the less reasoning can work upon it to isolate it from the reality it nests within, break it along its fault lines, analyze its essence, and communicate it to others.
+The simplest of such efforts reveals facts, whose reliability comes from their perceptual simplicity (see “Facts are Fluxy Things“).
+Empiricism, expertise, and competence all work to connect facts and interpret experience in just this way (see “The Limits of Empirical Science” ).

 These contrasting justification methodologies are not always incompatible (see “Pure, Poor Systems of Knowledge“).
 For instance, the correspondentist must resort to coherentist warrants in issues for which there are no perceptual referents, as in the case of emotions. and for declarations about which no knowledge is possible.
-These uncertainties are properly called beliefs (see “Knowledge, Trust, and Belief”).
-The coherentist may accept some correspondentist methodologies in part or sum, though such acceptance would rely on their harmony with other elements of the thinker’s schema rather than the one-to-one correspondence that might justify a public judgment.
+When faced with this level of uncertainty, the thinker may simply refuse to form a judgment, holding her options in abeyance.
+Or she might extend her investigation into the realm of the unknown that is at the moment of choice also unknowable.
+At this point, she indulges in an alloy of judgment and desire, directing her conclusions not by correspondence but by permissible extensions of it.
+She indulges in what are properly called beliefs (see “Knowledge, Trust, and Belief”).
+So the correspondentist builds her world view upon a solid surface of publicly defensible judgments about reality surrounded by a hazy atmosphere of belief to extend them.
+At the opposite extreme, the coherentist may accept some correspondentist methodologies in part or sum, so she may find herself in agreement with her correspondentist friend, though if examined, both would soon find a deeper dispute.
+The coherentist’s acceptance of, say technology, would rely on their harmony with other elements of her private schema rather than the one-to-one correspondence that might justify a public judgment.
 It would be difficult to embrace scientific truths and the technologies they spawn on coherence grounds, for instance.
 That a drug passed rigorous clinical trials might matter less to a coherentist than that her neighbor found it helpful.
-One should be careful in accepting the possibilities of harmonizing the two modes of justification despite their partial compatibility; at their core, these two modes are fundamentally oppositional and produce opposing ways of looking at ourselves and the world and the truths we derive from our perceptions.
+One should be careful in accepting the possibilities of harmonizing the two modes of justification despite their partial compatibility; at their core, these two modes are fundamentally incompatible and produce opposing ways of looking at ourselves and the world and the truths we derive from our perceptions.
 In the blur of ordinary experience, any such effort is likely to be incomplete and error-ridden (see “Better, Blended Systems of Knowledge“).
 Fortunately, it is also open to continual improvement by better reasoning or evidence over a lifetime.

 It is revealing that what might be called the conversion experience is such a common factor in religious history.
-The list is illustrious: Gautama, the Buddha; Paul; Augustine; Mohammed; Thomas Aquinas; Martin Luther.
+The list is illustrious: Gautama, the Buddha; Paul; Augustine; Mohammed; Thomas Aquinas; Martin Luther, Joseph Smith.
 In some cases, the adherent is moved from disbelief to faith, in others from a lesser faith to a greater.
 But all share this common thread: one’s worldview is radically reoriented, shifted dramatically and totally and realigned into what the believer sees as an enlarged understanding.
-Even for a coherentist, such a jolt is unnerving.
-Ordinarily, his schema is augmented by each new truth as it is first examined in light of and then integrated into his schema of understanding and in turn becomes one more personal truth that justifies later truth claims.
-When an anomaly is examined, one may either reject the anomaly or reorder the entire schema.
-But the latter cannot happen too often, for it requires a resubmission of everything he had known in light of the anomaly that challenges it all.
-That challenge must contradict the essential structure of the coherentist’s worldview, and must do it so convincingly that it overturns all that had formerly made sense of her world.
+This would be a shock to any thinker’s system, but it is particularly disruptive for the coherentist.
+Ordinarily, her schema is augmented by each new truth as it is first examined in light of and then integrated into her schema of understanding that in turn becomes one more personal truth that justifies later truth claims.
+When an anomaly is examined, she may either reject the anomaly or reorder the entire schema.
+But the latter cannot happen too often, for it requires a resubmission of everything she had known in light of the anomaly that challenges it all.
+That challenge must contradict the essential structure of the coherentist’s worldview and must do it so convincingly that it overturns all that had formerly made sense of her world.
 This latter process is an event commonly called catharsis.
 Consider what that reordering must feel like to the thinker for whom the principle of non-contradiction has not only ordered her world view but also has formed her only means of knowing truth, goodness, and beauty.
 To call it cathartic isn’t the half of it.
 The religious conversion experience is such an event.
 It must be cathartic because the jolting truth claim that prompts it has no simple relation to an external reality that can be verified by correspondence means.
 Revelation and insight by definition are internal events not amenable to public warrants.
 It is interesting to read the accounts of those who experienced such spiritual shocks.
 The reordering may be sudden.
-Aquinas is said to have compared all his previous writing to “straw” after his experience and did not write again for the brief remainder of his life.
+Aquinas is said to have compared all his previous writing to straw after his experience and did not write again for the brief remainder of his life.
 Or it may be gradual.
 Augustine speaks of his previous objections to Christian belief gradually evaporating in the face of his new understanding.
-The experience, of course, is an essential one for many fundamentalist Christian faiths and characterizes branches of Islam and Buddhism as well.
+The experience, of course, is an essential one for many fundamentalist Christian faiths and characterizes branches of Islam, Judaism, and Buddhism as well.

-Its essence is ineffable, and that is the problem.
+Its essence is ineffable, and that is the problem (see “Religious Knowledge as Mobius Strip”).
 It cannot be communicated.
-It certainly cannot be justified to another.
-Should a fellow communicant be moved by her conversion experience, it strikes me as impossible that either could compare their experiences: so persuasive, so indescribable, so intense.
+It certainly cannot be justified to a dispassionate outsider.
+Should a fellow communicant be moved by her conversion experience, it strikes me as impossible that either could compare their experiences: so persuasive, so indescribable, so intense (see “Awe“).
 The essence of the experience is its private nature.
 Its constituents are molded in the prior experience of its possessor and the force of its motivation in the reordering of private reality that is as incommunicable as it is overwhelming.
 Its radical reorientation is not a fit subject for words, which believers seem to recognize when they say such deep and radical conversion moves them to silence.
 That response deserves a respectful silence from the observer as well.